technyon/pzemctl/readme.md

 # A word of caution

-The pzem-004t modules used ned to be connected to mains power.
+The pzem-004t modules used need to be connected to mains power.
 Mains power is dangerous and there's danger to receive a potentially lethal electric shock.
 Furthermore, fire can be the result of incorrectly connecting the modules.
 Only connect the pzem-004t if you know what you are doing!
 If not, ask someone who does.

 Also, please read the paragraph about liability in the provided LICENSE file.